jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -gr RTLAGC on TUNER auto -a 192K
 ```
 It has been reported by several users that adding a bandwidth setting of ``-a 192K`` can be beneficial so it is worthwhile to try with and without this filter.
-To find the best settings for your hardware requires some systematic experimentation whereby one parameter is changed at a time, e.g. switch RTLAGC ``on`` or ``off``, set the TUNER to ``auto`` or try fixed tuner gains between 0 and 50.
+Finding the best settings for your hardware requires some systematic experimentation whereby one parameter is changed at a time, e.g. switch RTLAGC ``on`` or ``off``, set the TUNER to ``auto`` or try fixed tuner gains between 0 and 50.
 The hardware settings available depend on the hardware and more details can be found below.

 AIS-catcher also supports the 18 Euro RPI Zero W. However, the hardware might not keep up with the high data flow.
 This can be resolved by activating **fast downsampling** via:
 ```console